valy-f/Caesar-Cipher/README.md

 # Caesar-Cipher
 My Python homework.
-This is an Caesar Encrypter/Decrypter.
+This is a Caesar Encrypter/Decrypter.
 Enjoy!